Gositi/discord-fs/README.md

 - Multiple clients connected to the same filesystem
 - Asynchronized filesystem operations
 - Allowing other ways of interacting with the filesystem
+- Building a framework for using other applications as filesystems

 ## Legal
 Copyright (C) 2024 Simon Bryntse